 One of the restaurant industry’s biggest struggles is employee turnover.
-In the spirit of a new year and new beginnings, it’s the perfect time to turn over a new leaf (see what I did there?) and minimize the number of employees exiting your business.
+In the spirit of new beginnings, it’s the perfect time to turn over a new leaf (see what I did there?) and minimize the number of employees exiting your business.

 Employee annual reviews are scheduled, recurring performance reviews and personal check-ins between a manager and an employee.
 In case the word “annual” didn’t tip you off, an employee annual review takes place once a year.
 But don’t be fooled: making employee evaluations a core part of your business is a year-round, ongoing commitment.